 First, military action-would only set back the program for several years, not end it.
 Having mastered the uranium enrichment process to acquire the requisite material for a weapon, the program could be reconstituted.
-In November 2011, Secretary of Defense Leon Panetta, in 2011, estimated that an attack would only delay the Iranian program by three years.139 be viewed as the initiation of a regime-toppling war.
-The envisioned scope of U.S. military action would reinforce that Iranian perception: an air campaign would likely be of the magnitude of Operation Desert Fox in Iraq, which spanned four days in late December 1998, rather than a single mission like Israel's lightning air strike on the Iraqi Osiraq reactor in 1981.
+In November 2011, Secretary of Defense Leon Panetta estimated that an attack would only delay the Iranian program by three years.

+Second, more fundamentally, in Tehran, military action would be viewed as the initiation of a regime-toppling war.
+The envisioned scope of U.S. military action would reinforce that Iranian perception: an air campaign would likely be of the magnitude of Operation Desert Fox in Iraq, which spanned four days in late December 1998, rather than a single mission like Israel's lightning airstrike on the Iraqi Osiraq reactor in 1981.
 Khamenei has warned that U.S. military action would lead to Iranian retaliation against U.S. interests worldwide.
 Even a "limited" attack on Iran's nuclear sites could well escalate into a regional conflict.